 The interface is a bit like the leading music streaming services on the market.
 Although the interface is navy blue-glazed, it’s more intuitive than Apple Music and Spotify, and it’s a lot slower and more clunky.

-It is divided into four main sections: Browse (the mobile app replaces this with an Alexa), Recents, My Music and Store, and four sub-sections below: Home, Recommended Stations, and Playlists.
+It is divided into four main sections: Browse (the smartphone app replaces this with an Alexa), Recents, My Music and Store, and four sub-sections below: Home, Recommended Stations, and Playlists.
 To hide or show your playlist, you can either minimize the panel or open it.
 You can search your unlimited service, music library, and store using the search bar.

 The artist page is my favorite: you’ll see a large image at the top once you have found your favorite artist.
 Below, you’ll see his most famous songs, albums, and related playlists.
 You can scroll down to see the entire image.